The Lollipop Shoppe designed by Studio Makgill21 July,2011

 “On top of that, what was also important is that they trade in real objects, so we wanted to create an identity that didn’t have to only exist in two dimensions, an identity with the potential for three dimensions seemed far more fitting.
 We created a bespoke stencil typeface (part inspired by the 20th century modular stencils created by Josef Albers and Le Corbusier, but with a contemporary elegance).
 This allows the identity to be physical – it can be cut, it can be built, it can be stamped.”

-As a past student of furniture design (and an admirer of all things utilitarian and Bauhaus) the reference to classic designers is evident but not literal and works really well to symbolise the dual nature of the store.
+As a student of furniture design (and an admirer of all things utilitarian and Bauhaus) the reference to celebrated designers of the past is evident but not literal and works really well to symbolise the dual nature of the store.
 The typography, logo-mark and illustrations each have a lovely straightforward utilitarian aspect while the consistent line weight and stencil execution ties them neatly together.
 The circular ‘O’ in the custom typeface and logo-mark are simple references to the shop’s name an could have easily been overlooked and is a testament to the level detail that has gone into this project.

 For me this identity successfully blends the fundamental aspects of the store through a strong understanding and respect for the design past and its re-interpretation and implementation for the expanding future of the brand.